Adjustment of Status Checklist

 Reviewing a K1 AOS Checklist

-In addition to general documentation, a VAWA adjustment of status checklist requires a Form I-360.
-This documents that you are a foreign-born individual who is married to an abusive U.S. citizen or permanent resident.
+In addition to general documentation, a VAWA checklist requires a Form I-360.
+This documents that you are a foreign-born individual who is married to an abusive U.S. citizen or a lawful permanent resident.
 It describes the battery or cruelty you have been subjected to.

 For expert assistance in applying to adjust your immigration status, contact the attorneys at Tadeo & Silva.